dokkev/obsidian-valut/Lecutre 3 - Grasping (Fundamental).md

 - W determines robustness of grasp.
 - Location of force applied does not matter to a rigid body
 ### Grasp Evaluation
-- Grasp closure occurs when the grasp can be maintained for evey
+- Grasp closure occurs when the grasp can be maintained for every possible disturbance load
+- For closure (power grasp)
+	- the gripper joint angles locked
+	- kinematically constrained